 8. Prevents Nerve And Brain Disorders

-If you have a history of age-related brain disorders in your family, it might be wise to consume milk thistle on a regular basis.
+If you have a history of age-related brain disorders in your family,

 - Alzheimer’s disease: The silymarin in milk thistle prevents the deposition of protein (amyloid peptides), which is commonly found in Alzheimer’s patients.
 One study showed that the administration of 70 and 140 mg/kg of silymarin extract once a day for 4 weeks in rats reduced the plaque deposit.14